Josh Adams (rugby union): Wales

+Adams was named in the squad for the 2026 Six Nations by Steve Tandy.

 British and Irish Lions

 On 6 May 2021, Adams was selected to represent the British & Irish Lions in the 2021 tour to South Africa.
 At the time of selection, Adams' wife Georgia was heavily pregnant.

 On 26 June 2021, Adams made his Lions debut in a pre-tour warm up match against Japan at Murrayfield.
 Adams scored the opening try of the game as the Lions ran out 28-10 winners.
 Adams was then selected to play in the first provincial game of the tour against the Sigma Lions on 3 July 2021.
 Adams finished the game having scored four tries, becoming the first Lion since Shane Williams in 2005 to do so.
 Following Covid complications, Adams was drafted into the side for the following tour game against Cell C Sharks.
 Starting in an unfamiliar role at fullback, Adams maintained his strong start to the tour by scoring a hattrick of tries, taking his total to eight from three games.